DNAScanner/BATch-Coding/README.md

 There's no guarantee that those projects all work completely fine.

 # Overview
-[x] Complete [] Incomplete

-- [x] Config Files - Basic Example for reading and saving config files
+- [x] [Config Files](https://github.com/DNAScanner/BATch-Coding/tree/main/ConfigFiles) - Basic Example for reading and saving config files
-- [x] Selection Menu - Basic Example for a Menu, in which you can cycle through the options
+- [x] [Selection Menu](https://github.com/DNAScanner/BATch-Coding/tree/main/SelectionMenu) - Basic Example for a Menu, in which you can cycle through the options
-- [x] Selection Menu v2 - More advanced and more customizable version of the original one
+- [x] [Selection Menu](https://github.com/DNAScanner/BATch-Coding/tree/main/SelectionMenu%20v2) v2 - More advanced and more customizable version of the original one
-- [x] Color Codes - A list with all available color codes, very useful
+- [x] [Color Codes](https://github.com/DNAScanner/BATch-Coding/blob/main/-ColorCodes.cmd) - A list with all available color codes, very useful